 Remote's global HR platform handles payroll, tax, benefits, and compliance data.
 Tables served as the primary way customers and internal operations interacted with data on the platform.
-The table-based experience decline as Remote experienced growth.
+The table-based experience declined as Remote experienced growth.
 As tables needed to support more use cases, and new features were built without consideration of the entire table experience.

 Discovery and Research